OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:37

-For with God, nothing is impossible.”
+For with God, nothing remains impossible.”

 ## Luke 1:38